AriFordsham/GHCWiki/hackathon.md

 ### Venue

-Galois has very kindly agreed to host the meeting.
+Galois will be hosting the meeting.

+- Galois will provide a large room, with desks, a projector, and wireless access.
+- We will also have other rooms that can be used for side-projects.
+- Bring you own laptop (capable of building GHC).

+<table><tr><th>  Address: </th>
+<th> 12725 SW Millikan Way
+</th></tr>
+<tr><th></th>
+<th> Suite 290
+</th></tr>
+<tr><th></th>
+<th> Beaverton, OR 97005
+</th></tr></table>

+More detailed directions will be provided before the hackathon.

+### Registration

+Email jodee@…, stating you wish to attend the GHC Hackathon.
+Registration is not required, but strongly encoraged.
+Any Pizza, manuals and workspace will be allocated on a first come, first served basis, so please register!

 ### Cost

 zero.
-But you’ll have to feed yourself.
-And you may have to bring a laptop (capable of building GHC).
+But you’ll may have to feed yourself if you don't register.

+## Date

+September 14th and 15th.
+Perhaps the 16th.

 ### Programme

 We had in mind the following.

-- One full day of tutorial from Simon & Simon about GHC’s glorious innards.
+- One full day of tutorial from Simon & Simon about GHC’s glorious innards (14th)

-- Then one or two days of hacking on projects.
+- Then one or two days of hacking on projects (15th, 16th)

 Timing: The Haskell workshop is on Sunday 17 Sept; ICFP starts the next day.
 On Saturday is the ML and Erlang workshops.
 We propose to run the GHC hackathon something like Thurs-Sat 14-16 Sept, so that people who want to go to the ML workshop still can; but those who don’t won’t have a blank day.